hunterpayne/eprop/README.md

 Encourages strong typing and provides jars providing support for various valid types of properties.

-Currently, a default set of types: Int, Long, Double, String, and Enumeration are supported by the core jar.
+Currently, a default set of types: Int, Long, Float, Double, String, and Enumeration are supported by the core jar.
 The eprop-squants jar adds additional type support for the squants types: Mass, Energy, Density, etc.

 ```scala
 import org.eprop.EKey._

 object ColorPType extends EKeyType[String]('color)